 The Trait Theory

 It has often been said, “Great leaders are born, not made.”
 Trait Theory takes this saying literally.
-If you have the ability to lead, you were born with it, with no way to learning those skills.
+If you have the ability to lead, you were born with it, with no way of learning those skills.
 This theory expands on the Great Man Theory by defining what makes great leaders “great.”

 Today, we recognize that true leadership seems to come from a combination of both theories – and more.
 As we have seen, there are wide varieties of leadership qualities.
 Everyone has some ability in at least one or more of these areas.
-This means that under the right circumstances, anyone can rise to a leadership role and be successful based on the leadership style that best matches their personality if they know how to use that ability to properly address the situation at hand.
+This means that under the right circumstances, anyone can rise to a leadership role and be successful based on the leadership style that best matches their personality.
+They can learn how to use that ability to properly address the situation at hand.
 Other leadership skills can indeed be learned, developed, and mastered.

 Transformational Leadership